grab/engineering-blog/_posts/2019-01-16-experimentation-platform-data-pipeline.md

 \[[image source](https://www.google.com/url?q=https://aws.amazon.com/big-data/datalakes-and-analytics/what-is-a-data-lake/&sa=D&ust=1547713139904000)\]

-Just as people use lakes for different purposes, Product Analytics and Data Scientists use data lakesfor many purposes, ranging from [data mining](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Data_mining&sa=D&ust=1547713139905000) to monitoring and alerting.
+Just as people use lakes for different purposes, Product Analytics and Data Scientists use data lakes for many purposes, ranging from [data mining](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Data_mining&sa=D&ust=1547713139905000) to monitoring and alerting.

-In contrast, a data pipeline is one way data is sourced, cleansed,and transformed before being added to the data lake.
+In contrast, a data pipeline is one way data is sourced, cleansed, and transformed before being added to the data lake.
 Moving data from asource to a destination can includesteps such as copying the data, and joining or augmenting it with other data sources.
-A data pipeline is the sum of all the actions taken from the data source to its destination.It ensures the actions happen automatically and in a reliable way.
+A data pipeline is the sum of all the actions taken from the data source to its destination.
+It ensures the actions happen automatically and in a reliable way.

 Let’s consider two types of data pipelines: batch and stream.
 When you ingest data in batches, data is imported at regularly scheduled intervals.
 On the other hand, real-time ingestion or streaming is necessary when information is very time-sensitive.